-A. Plant shade trees in a continuous planting panel along the curb line, with high quality planting soil, proper drainage and irrigation.
-If tree pits must be used, size them to be at least 8 feet by 8 feet to allow sufficient room for proper root establishment and growth.

-B. Use low plantings, curbing, or tree guards to prevent root compaction from pedestrian traffic.

-- C. Select street trees with an ultimate mature height that takes into consideration the height of any overhead utility lines. - D. Coordinate the alignment of the street trees along a street.
+- A. Plant shade trees in a continuous planting panel along the curb line, with high quality planting soil, proper drainage and irrigation.
+If tree pits must be used, size them to be at least 8 feet by 8 feet to allow sufficient room for proper root establishment and growth. - B. Use low plantings, curbing, or tree guards to prevent root compaction from pedestrian traffic. - C. Select street trees with an ultimate mature height that takes into consideration the height of any overhead utility lines. - D. Coordinate the alignment of the street trees along a street.
 To the extent possible, trees should be consistently spaced along a street and generally align with trees on the opposite side of the street.
-This will provide a coherent appearance to the streetscape as it is installed over time. - E. Avoid locating underground utilities within the Landscape Amenity Panel to avoid conflicts with tree roots. - G. Replace trees if more than 30 percent of the crown or the central leader is dead.
+This will provide a coherent appearance to the streetscape as it is installed over time. - E. Avoid locating underground utilities within the Landscape Amenity Panel to avoid conflicts with tree roots. - F. Plant trees of no less than 2.5 inches in caliper at installation. - G. Replace trees if more than 30 percent of the crown or the central leader is dead.

-2 ORNAMENTAL PLANTINGS
+ORNAMENTAL PLANTINGS